katahiromz/EGA/EGA-Manual.md

 )
 ```

-This EGA program will outputs the factorial numbers of 1-to-12.
+This EGA program will output the factorial numbers of 1-to-12.
 Output:

 ```txt
 n = 1: fact == 1